 - In the Clear caches dialog box, select the domains for which you want to clear the Varnish caches.

 You can click All to clear the Varnish caches for all domains in this environment.
 Then click Clear to confirm.
+All check boxes will be selected by default, and your selections are maintained.

 You can also purge individual pages using the Acquia Purge module user interface, or with command-line commands.
 For more information, see Purging Varnish Cache on Acquia Cloud.